The fourth issue is here!

 The weekly Reedsy Prompts contest has a simple thesis: Whether an opening action, a common phrase, or a specific setting, the smallest kernel of an idea can spark creativity.
-The stories in PROMPTED are living proof — each was spurred by a one-sentence prompt, written in a week, and crowned a winner.
-As Maltese puts it, the stories are “a testament to the artistic adaptability of the form, and to the fact that creative prompts are not merely writing exercises “for practice.”
-Complete, evocative stories can be sparked by anything, even an online prompt.”
+The stories in PROMPTED are living proof of that — each was spurred by a single prompt, written in a week, and crowned a winner.

 In this issue